mitmath/18369/README.md

 Followed chapter 10 in the book to derive TCMT in the simple 2-port (port–cavity–port) case.

 **Further reading:** Chapter 10 of the book and references therein.
+A nice recent review and generalization of TCMT is [Zhao, Guo, and Fan (2019)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.99.033839).

 ### Lecture 29: 22 Apr 2024